lemlac/mulem/docs/reference.md

 #### Structures (`struct`)

 Structs are product types&mdash;or in other words&mdash;plain data containers.
-They cannot extend other structs, but can inherit members of other structs (see [Inheritance and Visibility](#Inheritance-and-Visibility)).
+They cannot extend other structs, but can inherit members of other structs. *(See [Inheritance and Visibility](#Inheritance-and-Visibility).)*

 ```
 MyStruct :: struct